 Palais de Tokyo, 13 Avenue du President Wilson, 75116 Paris.
 01 81 97 35 88

 The Quai Branly Museum

-A few meters from the Eiffel Tower and the Champs de Mars, the quai Branly museum – Jacques Chirac is certainly one of the unmissable places of culture in Paris.
+A few meters from the Eiffel Tower and the Champs de Mars, the quai Branly museum – Jacques Chirac is one of the unmissable places of culture in Paris.
 Also called Museum of Arts and Civilizations of Africa, Asia, Oceania and the Americas, the museum brings together the old collections ofethnology du Museum of human and those of national museum of arts of africa and oceania .
-Inaugurated in 2006, it is distinguished by its pretty green wall designed by the botanist Patrick White as well as the magnificent 2-hectare garden that surrounds it… With a performance hall, a reading room, a cinema, two restaurants and a bookstore, we owe this architectural ensemble to thearchitect Jean Nouvel.
+Inaugurated in 2006, it is distinguished by its pretty green wall designed by the botanist Patrick White.
+Admire the magnificent 2-hectare garden that surrounds the museum...
+With a performance hall, a reading room, a cinema, two restaurants and a bookstore, we owe this architectural ensemble to thearchitect Jean Nouvel.